Chained to the Rhythm

-"Chained to the Rhythm" is a song by American singer-songwriter Katy Perry that served as the lead single from her fifth studio album, Witness.
-It features vocals from Jamaican singer Skip Marley.
+"Chained to the Rhythm" is a song by American singer Katy Perry from her fifth studio album, Witness (2017).
+It was released on February 10, 2017, through Capitol Records as the lead single from the album.
+The song features vocals from Jamaican singer Skip Marley.
 The artists co-wrote the track with its producers Max Martin and Ali Payami, with additional writing from Sia.
-Capitol Records released the track on February 10, 2017, as a digital download.
-"Chained to the Rhythm" is a dance-pop, disco and dancehall song, with lyrics about political awareness.
+The song was recorded at MXM Studios in Los Angeles and Wolf Cousins in Stockholm, Sweden.
+It is a dance-pop, disco and dancehall song, with lyrics about political awareness.

-The track reached number one in Poland and Hungary, as well as the top five in Australia, Canada, the United Kingdom, and the United States and the top 10 in Austria, Belgium, the Czech Republic, Denmark, Finland, Germany, Ireland, Italy, the Netherlands, New Zealand, Norway, Sweden, and Switzerland.
+"Chained to the Rhythm" reached number one in Poland and Hungary, as well as the top five in Australia, Canada, the United Kingdom, and the United States and the top 10 in Austria, Belgium, the Czech Republic, Denmark, Finland, Germany, Ireland, Italy, the Netherlands, New Zealand, Norway, Sweden, and Switzerland.
+It was also certified Diamond in Brazil, as well as quadruple-Platinum in Australia, multi-Platinum within Canada, Finland, Italy, and Norway, and double-Platinum in Finland, Italy, Norway, and the United States.

-Mathew Cullen directed the song's music video, which was released February 21, 2017.
-It features Perry in an amusement park called "Oblivia".
+Mathew Cullen directed the song's music video, which was released on February 21, 2017.
+The video features Perry in an amusement park called "Oblivia".
 It was nominated for three awards at the 2017 MTV Video Music Awards.
 Perry and Marley promoted the song with live performances at the 59th Annual Grammy Awards, the 2017 Brit Awards, and the 2017 iHeartRadio Music Awards.
+"Chained to the Rhythm" has also been performed on the Witness concert tour Witness: The Tour (2017–2018), and on The Lifetimes Tour (2025).